NZ media and telcos ponder future

 The pricing strategy (earlybird specials) is designed to give the streaming laggards time to get up to speed with the tech.
 If a punter has a terrible experience, even if it's down to a poorly performing modem, "a degree of blame will come to us," Chalmers says.

-He also pointed that Optus across the Tasman has, despite well-publicised issues with delivering streaming sport, persevered in its content strategy because the move to OTT (Over the Top) is inevitable.
+He also pointed that Optus across the Tasman has, despite well-publicised issues with delivering streaming sport, persevered in its content strategy because the move to OTT (Over the Top) is inevitable (and today, it's doing very well).

 Which may not be great news for traditional broadcasters, so what approach are Sky TV and TVNZ taking?